thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

 builtin!
 It is a piece of [bundled Nix code][nixcpp-builtins-derivation], that massages some parameters and then calls the *actual* builtin:
 `derivationStrict`.
-We've decided to keep this setup, and implemented support in in Tvix to have builtins defined in `.nix` source code.
+We've decided to keep this setup, and implemented support in Tvix to have builtins defined in `.nix` source code.

 These builtins return attribute sets with the previously mentioned `outPath` and `drvPath` fields.
 Implementing them correctly meant that we needed to implement